mandle420/DCS_Standalone_on_linux/README.md

 #### (updated for 2.9.12.5336)

-For now, this guide assumes you use the standalone version, if you plan on using DCS with a VR headset, you'll want to use proton and the easiest way i've found to get it working is through Steam(not the steam version of the game but adding the game to Steam)
+This guide only pertains to the standalone version, if you plan on using DCS with a VR headset, you'll want to use proton and the easiest way i've found to get it working is through Steam(not the steam version of the game but adding the game to Steam)